36 Global eCommerce Statistics To Pay Attention in 2023

 Shoppers want personalized online shopping experiences.

-By now, most marketers know how important eCommerce personalization is.
+By now, most marketers know how important ecommerce personalization is.
+90% of marketers believe personalization is the future.

-eCommerce personalization examples include:
+Ecommerce personalization examples include:

 • Personalizing search results